PhilipPartsch/Howto-Sphinx/docs/sphinx-needs-basics.rst

    :language: jinja
    :linenos:

-You can find the Documentation of the option `template` for `needimport` in `needimport customization <https://sphinx-needs.readthedocs.io/en/latest/directives/needimport.html#customization>`_.
+You can find the documentation of the option `template` for `needimport` in `needimport customization <https://sphinx-needs.readthedocs.io/en/latest/directives/needimport.html#customization>`_.

-You can find the Documentation of the option `template` for `need` in `need template <https://sphinx-needs.readthedocs.io/en/latest/directives/need.html#template>`_.
+You can find the documentation of the option `template` for `need` in `need template <https://sphinx-needs.readthedocs.io/en/latest/directives/need.html#template>`_.

 You can find the documentation of dynamic functions and the copy function especially in